 The hotel and residential tower will share a primary entrance and lobby from a redesigned public plaza-style front entry and pick-up drop-off zone.
 This plaza will replace the existing asphalt parking lot at the corner of Blanshard Street and Burdett Avenue.
-The hotel, currently planned with 69 rooms, will feature a café and food service area adjacent to the Fairfield Road entrance, a shared fitness facility for guests and residents, a bookable meeting space / lounge in the historic Chairman's Office on Level 3, and a rentable space at the Level 5 rooftop for small gatherings.
+The hotel, currently planned with 96 rooms, will feature a shared fitness facility for guests and residents, a food and beverage lounge in the historic Chairman's Office on Level 3, and a new rooftop outdoor space at the Level 5 rooftop for small gatherings.